 While my hair isn’t in the best shape it’s ever been, it’s doing pretty well considering it’s been a year and a half since my last salon appointment.
 My hair texture is thick with natural waves and grown-out, subtle brunette highlights.
 Overall, I’d say it’s healthy, but it does tend to look slightly drier toward the ends, where most of the bleaching is concentrated.
 That said, my colorist (Diaz at New York’s Bumble and bumble salon) did a fantastic job blending my highlights into my natural color, so as it’s grown out, the effect is subtle enough that no one has ever commented on my need to book a color appointment.
 I occasionally tone down brassiness with purple shampoos and conditioners, but I discovered during this experiment that a warm honey brown tint works far better.

 Ingredients: Salon-quality and nourishing—but not Byrdie Clean

-All shades of Madison Reed Color Reviving Gloss are boosted with keratin, argan oil, and ginger root extract to add shine, softness, and extra nourishment.
-Keratin proteins have been shown to enhance strength and smoothness of the hair shaft, while argan oil is a popular topical ingredient for maintaining water-holding capacity.
-Ginger extract has a potent anti-inflammatory, antifungal effect on the scalp.
+All shades of Madison Reed Color Reviving Gloss are boosted with keratin, argan oil, and ginger root extract meant to add shine, softness, and extra nourishment.
+Keratin proteins have been shown to enhance strength and smoothness of the hair shaft.
+Argan oil is a popular protective and hydrating ingredient, and ginger extract is often used in dandruff shampoos as an anti-fungal.